 VMware vSphere prerequisites

-VMware vSphere 7.0, 6.7, or 6.5, including vCenter and ESXi with software iSCSI adapter and iSCSI networking configured, is required to use the NetApp Element Plug-in for vCenter Server.
+VMware vSphere 7.0 or 6.7, including vCenter and ESXi with software iSCSI adapter and iSCSI networking configured, is required to use the NetApp Element Plug-in for vCenter Server.

 VMware vSphere versions supported by the plug-in